 - All authors have significantly contributed to the research

-- All authors are obliged to provide retractions or
+- All authors are obliged to provide retractions or corrections of mistakes, in case of detection

 - List of references should be provided by authors

-- Information on financial support should be provided by
+- Information on financial support should be provided by authors in Acknowledgement section

-- It is forbidden to publish same research in more than one
+- It is forbidden to publish same research in more than one journal.

 Peer-review, publication policies and publication ethics